 A second notice may be served on a person who has been served a citation informing him or her that the amount of the penalty reflected on the citation has been increased due to the fact that the person has previously been cited for one or more times in the past twelve months for the same violation thereby enhancing the penalty for the recent violation.
-This second notice shall inform the person of the revised penalty amount and again inform the person where he or she may pay the fine and provide the date of the hearing on the citation.
+This second notice shall inform the person of the revised penalty amount and again inform the person where he or she may pay the fine and the process for contesting the citation.